AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-2-0.md

 Adobe has identified the following known issue for the February 2024 release:

 - Version 1.0 isn't displayed on the UI for the duplicated DITA file.
+- Propagation of asset metadata does not work for the February 2024 release with microservice enabled for any preset.